 - Spain: The Iberian Language and Culture Summer Program in Seville and Salamanca is open to students of all levels, from Spanish 101 through 400-level seminars.

-Our students may also be interested in other Emory-approved semester programs in Portugal, Argentina, and other countries.
+Our students may also be interested in Emory-approved semester programs in Portugal, Argentina, and other countries.
 Please see the section below for more information about gaining Portuguese or Spanish credit from these programs.
+The application deadline is March 1st for fall semester and October 1st for spring semester.

 In addition to the Emory programs listed above, Emory College Study Abroad has approved a number of other semester programs in Spanish- and Portuguese speaking countries.